H4wk507/TicTacToe/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe

-A simple project made to practice javascript.
+A simple Tic-Tac-Toe game made with HTML, CSS and JS.

 ## Play